adamveld12/cardioid/shrimp-rules.md

 - **NEVER** overwrite existing recording files; append a suffix or use a unique name if a file with the target name exists.
 - **NEVER** implement audio compression or format conversion beyond saving as `.wav`.

+## 10. Development Workflow Principles

+- **MUST** ensure the project is in a runnable state after each development iteration.
+This means all packages should build successfully and the primary application (MCP server) should be startable, even if some features are stubbed or incomplete.
+- **MUST** prioritize keeping the main branch stable and deployable.
+- **MUST** write tests for new features and bug fixes.

 ---
 *This `shrimp-rules.md` file will be updated as development progresses and new decisions are made.*